EPAM-Online-Courses/teatrees-jap7/README.md

    1. Search for a bug, and if such is found, report an issue and create a PR that fixes it.
    1. Propose a new functionality (as an issue with a user story and criteria of acceptance).
    1. Do nothing - the task considered not done.
-1. If you're done with your task, you can take another one (and get additional points).
+1. If you're done with your task, you can take another one or help other team members with their tasks.
 1. Feel free to add missing tests and Javadocs for the existing functionality.

-## Grading

-1. Every successfully merged PR is worth 10 points.
-1. Every new, passing and meaningful test is worth 1 point.
-1. Every added and meaningful Javadoc is worth 1 point.